Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

    Given its significance in the overall system, we strongly recommend prioritizing a comprehensive audit of this specific conversion process.
    This proactive measure would provide an additional layer of assurance.

-4. In AggressiveTypeInferencer: the scope-wrapping implementation is difficult to maintain.
-   It might be better to pass scope-related information as an additional argument into the visitor pattern algorithm instead of wrapping/pushing/popping/restoring.

-5. Add static code analyzer (generalization of static type checker) to build process.
+4. Add static code analyzer (generalization of static type checker) to build process.
 For example: `mypy`.